Who and what we'll fund

 - routine maintenance and repairs resulting from wear and tear

-- retrospective funding, i.e. paying for works you’ve already completed
+- retrospective funding, i.e. paying for works you’ve already started or completed

 - capital projects unable to deliver significant return to play activity within six weeks from national and/or local restrictions being lifted